lawalhammid/ReadCSVToGenerateXML/README.md

 SOLUTION STRUCTURE

 The project is written in .Net Core 3.1
-After cloning/downloading the project, locate the Program file inside the CSVToXMLJSON project this is where you will find all the projects structure
+After cloning/downloading the project, locate the Program file inside the CSVToXMLJSON project this is where you will find all the projects structure and comments